 - Does the speaker share a sense of themselves with their audience during the speech?
 Do they include any personal stories, jokes, or ‘relatable’ experiences?

 - How does the speaker use pronouns such as ‘I’, ‘we’, and ‘they’?

 - Is the speech concerned with proposing a vision or attacking any opposition?

 - Does the speaker make any reference to the history of their party or any reference to tradition?

-Throughout the rest of this section, we will look at the above areas in a real political speech: Theresa May’s January Brexit address.
+Throughout the rest of this section, we will look at the above areas in a political speech, using Theresa May’s January Brexit address as an example.

 The whole speech